-With children’s love for technology ever increasing, I have included a few useful links to free apps to support children's mental wellbeing.
+With children’s love for technology ever increasing, I have included a few useful links to free apps to support children's emotional well being.

 Manatee & me – Kids can gain points as they work through their goals whether it’s boosting self-esteem and confidence or managing anxiety

 Headspace – An everyday guide to health and happiness through mindfulness in just a few minutes a day

 Here are a few resources and gems of inspiration if you're looking for any activities to do with your child to do while you're at home

 We understand during these unprecedented times of lockdowns and social distancing, how difficult it is for children to maintain their friendships and use of social skills.
 We hope to support this as best we can once the children have all returned, however there are still some ways of building these skills in the meantime.
 The links below will take you to articles which offer some advice and practical activities you can do as a family at home to include a variety of these skills.

 Mindfulness helps children focus on what's happening now and keep their thoughts from drifting.
 Children can learn mindfulness and it can help them build key skills like focus and self-control.
 Mindfulness and relaxation techniques are more important now than ever.
 They are important for bringing focus back to an activity during feelings of stress and anxiety.
 These techniques can be as easy as a quick breathing exercise